 What are the benefits of upcycling?

-You aren't going to find any huge companies that use upcycled materials to create their goods, because upcycling cannot be manufactured.
+You aren't going to find many (or any) huge companies that use upcycled materials to create their goods, because upcycling cannot be manufactured.
 Each piece is as unique as the materials it is made of, which is a tall order for industrial machines.

 For artisans with small businesses or sustainable indie companies, like these cool upcycled fashion brands, however, it not only gives each of their products a unique touch, but it saves them a lot of money on the cost of materials.
-Salvaged materials are free materials, and that will boost their product margins significantly.
+Salvaged materials are free materials, which boosts their profit margins significantly.

-When you purchase a product using upcycled materials, you are guaranteed to be supporting a small business owner.
+When you purchase a product using upcycled materials, you are guaranteed to be supporting a small business owner, rather than a giant corporation—and we've all come to realize how important that is recently.

 - The best upcycled furniture ideas: five projects to DIY